35th Annual Art Festival at Thornebrook

 BRASS BAND - The Santa Fe Brass make it feel like you are visiting a traditional town square in Early Anywhere, USA.
 There is nothing like a brass band.
 Be sure to catch them Saturday morning at 11 near the clock tower.

-SWING - A fun and energetic band, Uptown Swing will be featured on Sunday afternoon with engaging up-tempo tunes done light and sweet with a licorice stick.
-They will perform at the Eastern Extension at 12, 2 and 4 p.m.
+PIANOMAN – Bill Hatfield will perform a few fun and energetic sets on Sunday afternoon with his engaging and familiar songs presented with a light touch.
+Enjoy his sets at the Eastern Extension at 12, 2 and 4 p.m.

-CLASSICAL GUITAR – With a wholly engaging repertoire of classical etudes and Spanish dance, served with professional élan, the brilliant sounds of Raymond Lohengrin will be featured on Sunday afternoon at 12, 2 and 4 p.m. on the western side of the show.
+CLASSICAL GUITAR – With a bright virtuoso repertoire of classical etudes and Spanish dances, the brilliant sounds of Raymond Lohengrin will be featured on Sunday afternoon at 12, 2 and 4 p.m. on the western side of the show.
+Delicious music served with professional élan,

 AMERICANA – Susan David has a million of ‘em!
 She draws her music and style from the days of the singer/songwriter.
-Susan will be making the festival sweet and breezy on Saturday at 11, 1 and 3 out on the Western Reach.
+Susan will make the show light and breezy on Saturday at 11, 1 and 3 out on the Western Reach.

 GUITAR JAZZ – Karl Weismantel demonstrates a fine jazz touch and technique on beautiful selections from Samba to Standards.
 It is a treat to have him play 3 sets in his wonderful style.